-Okay, the beverage art aka “cream art” is served as a cold brew, coffee or black tea that comes in such funky flavors as chocolate, matcha, taro, and red velvet; all served with milk and some whipped cream on top.
+Huh?
+Okay, the beverage art aka “cream art” is served as a cold brew, coffee, or black tea that comes in such funky flavors as chocolate, matcha, taro, and red velvet; all served with milk and some whipped cream on top.

 But you know what they say?
-I did it all for the gram.
-Oh God, I’m turning into a social media obsessed, self-involved Millennial!
+I did it all for the solo travel NYC gram.
+Oh God, I’m turning into a social media-obsessed, self-involved Millennial!
 Ahh, the horror!
 W-T-F?
 Wait, Brb, I’m totes upset.

 We all know I’m weird and have some morbid fascination with all things that go bump in the night.

-These badass tour guides have thoroughly researched the darkly unusual history of New York City.
-And the result is amazing.
-Tours give you a true sense of dread as they reveal a chilling reality that is scarier than fiction.
+Led by expert storytellers, these badass tour guides have thoroughly researched the darkly unusual history of New York City.
+And the result is amazing. tours that give you a true sense of dread as they reveal a chilling reality that is scarier than fiction.

 So go now!
 Now go!
-Whatever, just get your ass there because it’s super fun and one of the best things to do alone in NYC.
+Whatever just get your ass there because it’s super fun and one of the best things to do alone in NYC.
 No really!
 Okay, I’ll cease and desist.

 And it really looks like the store hasn’t changed much since then, besides the use of electricity obviously.

-The staff are insanely helpful and know exactly what they’re talking about when helping you choose the perfect coffee roast for your NYC solo travel life.
+Plus, the staff are insanely helpful and know exactly what they’re talking about when helping you choose the perfect coffee roast for your NYC solo travel life.

 Now you understand why my financial struggle is real!

-Before you leave Midtown, make sure to check out this delightful green space.
-Between the ping pong table, the public lending library, and a kiosk that sells Chocolate Babka from Breads Bakery (one of the most amazing places to eat in New York), Bryant Park should be at the top of your list of places to explore in NYC.
+Therefore, before you leave Midtown, make sure to check out this delightful green space.
+Because between the ping pong table, the public lending library, and a kiosk that sells Chocolate Babka from Breads Bakery (one of the most amazing places to eat in New York), Bryant Park should be at the top of your list of places to explore in NYC.

-***If you visit during the winter, Bryant Park is transformed into a lovely Christmas Market that has a fantastic ice skating rink that is less crowded and more reasonably priced than Rockefeller Center.
+Pro Tip: If you solo travel NYC during the winter, Bryant Park is transformed into a lovely Christmas Market that has a fantastic ice skating rink that is less crowded and more reasonably priced than Rockefeller Center.

-Between the kickass to go cup and the insanely beautiful decor, this place really is an Instagrammer’s paradise.
+Therefore, between the kickass to-go cup and the insanely beautiful decor, this place really is an Instagrammer’s paradise.
 Just be forewarned that they open at around 11 am on Saturdays.
 So don’t get there super early and skulk around like me.

 You’re probably wondering what Albertine is. right?

 Is it some ritualistic, tourist sacrifice that is held for all those who solo travel NYC?
 Thankfully no (New Yorkers are nuts but not THAT nuts).
 It’s actually a French American bookstore on 5th Avenue ( right across the street from the MET).
 Super exciting right?